Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Criticism of the proposed legislation focused on the lack of future indexation of the cap, which would capture the balances of more Australians over time, and on the taxation of unrealised gains, which was unprecedented in tax law.

-The original proposed law used the increase in total superannuation balance (TSB) during the financial year to determine estimated earnings, which captures the increase in value of assets that have not been sold (unrealised gains).
-In the new version, super funds will instead be required to report realised earnings for affected members.
-Further consultation with the industry will determine approved methods funds can use to estimate the realised earnings that should be attributed to each member.
+The original proposal used the increase in total superannuation balance (TSB) during the financial year to determine estimated earnings, which would capture the increase in value of assets that have not been sold (unrealised gains).
+In the final version, super funds are instead required to report realised earnings for affected members.

 A summary of the old and new proposal is shown in the table below.